DevUps-Community/schedule_manager/README.md

 3. **Appointment Booking:**
    - Enable appointment booking and tracking.

+## Description
+This project aims to build a schedule management system for admins to manage client appointments and sessions.

+**Aspects to Consider:**

+- **Schema Design:**
+  - Plan how to store appointment details, client associations, and scheduling information.
+  - Consider how to handle recurring appointments and reminders.

+- **React App Design:**
+  - Design components for admin login, schedule viewing, and appointment booking.
+  - Ensure a user-friendly interface for managing schedules and appointments.

+- **Best Practices:**
+  - Implement secure and efficient appointment management.
+  - Ensure accurate scheduling and conflict detection.
+  - Provide clear and actionable notifications for upcoming appointments.

 ## Technical Requirements
 - **Backend:** Node.js with Express
 - **Database:** Supabase